sitetester/menu-builder/README.md

 #### DB Connection
-update connection information in menu-task/config/packages/doctrine.yaml
+update connection information in menu-task/config/packages/doctrine.yaml Data for DB is provided in "menu-task/data" in CSV formats.

 #### Web server:
 If you don't have apache/nginx already configured, you can use php built-in web server as well.